 Download CV (PDF format)

-Lynnette Shelley is a Delaware native who moved to the Philadelphia area in 1999.
-Having a great love animals, fairytales, and world mythology, Lynnette fuses these influences into her strikingly unique illustrations.
-Her mixed media artwork strikes a primal chord in many viewers, with almost Jungian associations to the colors and shapes.
-Her animal art and folklore-inspired illustrations are both primitive and sophisticated, and have been likened to images from an undiscovered ancient civilization or culture.
+Lynnette Shelley is an award-winning Pennsylvania artist specializing in contemporary mixed media animal paintings and illustrations.
+Having a great love of wildlife, folktales, tribal art and world mythology, Shelley fuses these influences into her strikingly unique artworks.
+Her paintings strike a primal chord in many viewers, with almost Jungian associations to the colors and shapes.
+Her complex compositions and zoomorphic and totemic animal art and folklore-inspired creations are both primitive and sophisticated, and have been likened to images from an undiscovered ancient civilization or culture.

-Her artwork has been displayed nationally as well as at various regional Philadelphia-area venues, including Philadelphia’s Painted Bride Art Center, Philadelphia Open Studio Tours (POST); the Philadelphia Academy of Natural Sciences; The Straube Center in Pennington, NJ; the Nichols Berg Gallery in Philadelphia; Three Ravens Gallery in Ardmore, PA; Swarthmore College in Swarthmore, PA; the Wilmington Grand Opera House in Delaware; Immaculata University’s annual juried art show; Annex 24 Gallery in Lancaster; the Maryland Federation of the Arts in Annapolis; and the Pacific Art League in Palo Alto, CA. Some of her creature drawings were featured in the animated short “The Spider Is the Web” shown at the 2008 Toronto Film Festival, while more of her artwork was featured as part of an on-screen art show at the 2008 H.P.
+Shelley’s animal and mythological-themed artworks have been displayed nationally as well as regionally, including the State Museum of Pennsylvania in Harrisburg; the Trenton City Museum at Ellarsie Mansion in Trenton, NJ; the Philadelphia’s Painted Bride Art Center, Philadelphia Open Studio Tours (POST); Chester County Studio Tours, the Philadelphia Academy of Natural Sciences; Pennsylvania’s John James Audubon Center, the Art Association of Harrisburg; Abington Art Center in Jenkintown, PA; the Nichols Berg Gallery in Philadelphia; Three Ravens Gallery in Ardmore, PA; Swarthmore College in Swarthmore, PA; Immaculata University’s annual juried art show, PA; Malvern Retreat House’s annual juried show in Malvern, PA; Annex 24 Gallery in Lancaster, PA; Blank Canvas Gallery in New Hope, PA; Art6 Gallery in Richmond, VA; Artworks Gallery in Trenton, NJ; The Straube Center in Pennington, NJ; the Wilmington Grand Opera House in Delaware; the Maryland Federation of the Arts in Annapolis; the Sacramento Fine Arts Center in Carmichael, CA; and the Pacific Art League in Palo Alto, CA. Some of her creature drawings were featured in the animated short “The Spider Is the Web” shown at the 2008 Toronto Film Festival, while more of her artwork was featured as part of an on-screen art show at the 2008 H.P.
 Lovecraft Film Festival in Portland, Oregon.
 She also exhibited at the juried art show at Dragon Con in Atlanta, GA, one of the largest fantasy / sci fi-themed conventions in the world.

 Please Note: All images are copyright © Lynnette Shelley.
 All Rights Reserved.
 Copying, altering, displaying or redistribution of any of these images without written permission from the artist is prohibited.